 Making the most of your appointment

-If you don’t understand what your healthcare provider is telling you, let them know right away.
+If you don’t understand what your healthcare team is telling you, let them know right away.
 Be open and honest.
 You might say:

 - “It sounded like you said that I should… Did I understand that correctly?”